3DCoded/Happy-Hare/Command-Reference.md

-    MMU_CALIBRATE_GEAR : Calibration routine for gear stepper rotational distance MMU_CALIBRATE_SELECTOR : Calibration of the selector positions or postion of specified gate MMU_CALIBRATE_TOOLHEAD : Calibration of key toolhead distances
+    MMU_CALIBRATE_GEAR : Calibration routine for gear stepper rotational distance MMU_CALIBRATE_SELECTOR : Calibration of the selector positions or postion of specified gate MMU_CALIBRATE_TOOLHEAD : Calibration of key toolhead distances MMU_COLD_PULL : Guide you through the process of cleaning your extruder with a cold pull
 ```

   | Command | Description | Parameters |